nishk/BetBoard/README.md

 - If the input CSV already contains a slice named "Other" (case-insensitive), small slices will be merged into that existing label instead of creating a duplicate.
 - The Streamlit UI renders two compact tables (Assets and Categories) side-by-side above the pie charts and uses one decimal place for numeric values.

+- The visualizer will attempt to download and register the "Lora" font into `fonts/` for improved typography; this requires network access and silently falls back to system fonts if the download or registration fails.

 ## Price fetching and runtime messages

 - Live mode uses `yfinance` and `pycoingecko` where appropriate.
 Network errors or delisted tickers can produce warnings like "possibly delisted"; these are normal for tickers that don't resolve.
 - The code sanitizes input tickers (it strips leading `$` and treats aggregated labels like "Other" as non-tickers) to avoid unnecessary lookup attempts.

+Output when running headless: when a non-interactive backend is detected the visualizer saves a high-resolution PNG to `results/Portfolio-YYYY-MM-DD.png` (300 DPI) instead of calling `plt.show()`.

 ## Troubleshooting